Establish Your Brand Authority in 5 Simple Steps: A Practical Guide

 Once you have answered these three questions, ask yourself one more: are they specific enough?

-In order for you to have a chance at being an authority, you need to find a very specific niche you can target, provide and compete in.
-If any of your responses to these questions are one-worded answers, think more specific.
+To be an authority, you need to find a specific niche you can target, provide and compete in.
+If any of your responses to these questions are one-worded answers, think more specifically.
 If they are only two words, think further.